Topic

 The success of a university’s technology transfer efforts and related startup companies are critically dependent on private sector receptor capacity for early-stage innovations, access to risk capital, and domestic and international market opportunities.
 However, Canada and Ontario lag behind peer international jurisdictions in terms of private sector expenditures on R&D, lower levels of patenting, and reduced availability of risk capital.
 To help address these challenges, the university has fostered the development of a vibrant innovation community that provides mentorship, expertise, and networks for all stages of the innovation pipeline and provides the skills and resources entrepreneurs need to build and scale their businesses or to apply their experiences to business in the local economy.

-The University of Toronto’s global reputation as a top research university attracts industry partners from Ontario, Canada and around the world.
+U of T’s global reputation as a top research university attracts industry partners from Ontario, Canada and around the world.
 Over the last decade, U of T has worked with over 600 different industry partners.
 University scholars actively seek partners that can help advance university IP and to also co-develop new ideas and innovations that can be moved into domestic and global markets.
 These partnerships often include students and trainees, providing experiential learning and future employment opportunities.

 An aerial view of booths at a U of T entrepreneurship exhibition.